top of page

 . . . my conductor led me into a room where a great physician resided, who was famous for curing that disease, by contrary operations from the same instrument.
 He had a large pair of bellows, with a long slender muzzle of ivory.
 This he conveyed eight inches up the anus, and drawing in the wind, he affirmed he could make the guts as lank as a dried bladder.
 But when the disease was more stubborn and violent, he let in the muzzle while the bellows were full of wind, which he discharged into the body of the patient; then withdrew the instrument to replenish it, clapping his thumb strongly against the orifice of the fundament; and this being repeated three or four times, the adventitious wind would rush out, bringing the noxious along with it, (like water put into a pump), and the patient recovered.
 I saw him try both experiments upon a dog, but could not discern any effect from the former.
 After the latter the animal was ready to burst, and made so violent a discharge as was very offensive to me and my companions.
 The dog died on the spot, and we left the doctor endeavouring to recover him, by the same operation.

-"Nor Limestone Islands" is not one of my favorite Lafferty stories, but it is a great example of how Lafferty often deals with disenchantment because it is rudimentary in a way that other later Fortean stories (here, I'm thinking of stories such as "Bequest of Wings") are not.
+"Nor Limestone Islands" is not one of my favorite Lafferty stories.
+But it is a great example of how Lafferty often deals with disenchantment, here with doe-eyed clarity, in a way that other later Fortean stories I'm thinking of more demanding and more rewarding stories such as "Bequest of Wings") do not.
 More about this after the summary.

 We begin with a city commission hearing where a straight-out-of-Greek-mythology limestone salesman wants to win a contract.
 He is a “deep-chested” man covered in rock dust and wearing winged sandals.